 Volume 23: Community Special Edition

 Welcome to Volume 23 of New Histories, a special edition focussed on 'community'.
-We aim to use a diverse pool of contributions, from not only history students, but also other groups within and outside of the university, in order to draw up an intersectional picture of community in Sheffield - and beyond.
+We aim to use a diverse pool of contributions, from not only history students but also other groups within and outside of the university.
+This is in order to draw up an intersectional picture of community, in Sheffield and beyond!

 In the 21st Century, community is more important than ever.
 Community-based action is needed to tackle polarisation, social injustice, climate degeneration and public health crises.
 By investing in our communities, we can create a better world for ourselves and future generations.